AdaCore/uwrap/documentation/source/language_deferred_computation.rst

 While this provides certain control over the iteration, it's usually not sufficient to always bring all the information to build the desired output when processing a specific node.
-Three methods are available to structure deffered analysis:
+Two methods are available to structure deferred analysis:

- - defered text computation
  - wrapper analysis passes
  - deferred computation